ClementTsang/aoc_2022/README.md

 (and also because I was too lazy to think of another gimmick this year).

 As another (optional) challenge, I'm going to try and select things that I've never used before as well.
 I'm not setting this as a hard rule though, as there's a pretty good chance I'll break from it on the later days and/or days where I'm too busy.
+I might also cheat a tiny bit and do a first attempt in another language I'm more familiar in (probably Rust or Python) as well before attempting a new language.

 ## Solutions